thilde/future-tbd/README.md

 - **14 story points** to be completed

-  - This is the aggregate size of the stories in the [Sprint Planning](https://trello.com/b/uVkt6NXa/future-tbd) list
+  - We estimated a 2 story points per team member per week.
+The sum story points for the first sprint came up to 16 sp but we only loaded the first sprint with 14 sps.[Sprint Planning](https://trello.com/b/uVkt6NXa/future-tbd)
   - The development team committed to these stories during sprint planning

 [logo]: https://github.com/thilde/future-tbd/blob/gh-pages/Logo%20(text)_small.png "future-tbd"